cgarciae/treeo/docs/user-guide/api/apply.md

 tree = Parent(...)
 ```
-And then want to update all `.trainin` fields to `False` you can do this:
+And then want to update all `.training` fields to `False` you can do this:

 ```python
 def set_training_false(tree):